Secodis/TSS-WEB/Controls/SecImpl_FileUploads.md

 # B.3 - Secure Fileuploads and Downloads

 ## {{site.TITLE_IMPL_FILEUPLOADS_AUTH}}
-All file uploads SHOULD be authenticated by the user on the server-side (= function only available within the authenticated user area) and MUST implement suitable controls to preventing denial of service attacks if available to not authenticated users.
+All file uploads SHOULD be authenticated by the user on the server-side (= function only available within the authenticated user area) and MUST implement suitable controls to prevent denial of service attacks if available to non-authenticated users.

 ## {{site.TITLE_IMPL_FILEUPLOADS_STORAGE}}
-1. Uploaded files SHOULD be stored to a database.
+1. Uploaded files SHOULD be stored in a database.
 2. In case uploaded files are required to be stored on a file system, the implementation MUST be according to the following requirements:
-   - Uploaded files MUST be stored in an access protected directory that is not accessible from external (e.g. stored outside of the web & document root).
-For applications with *risk class >= [HIGH]*, uploaded files SHOULD be stores in a user-specific directory.
+   - Uploaded files MUST be stored in an access-protected directory that is not accessible from external (e.g. stored outside of the web & document root).
+For applications with *risk class >= [HIGH]*, uploaded files SHOULD be stored in a user-specific directory.
-   - File uploads MUST be saved with restrictive permissions (e.g. in case of Unix-based systems `chmod 0600`).
+   - File uploads MUST be saved with restrictive permissions (e.g. in the case of Unix-based systems `chmod 0600`).
    - Uploaded files MUST NOT be executable.
-   - Uploaded files MUST be stored as a new file with unique filename that is not user-specified.
+   - Uploaded files MUST be stored as a new file with a unique filename that is not user-specified.

 ## {{site.TITLE_IMPL_FILEUPLOADS_LIMITATION}}
 1. The size of uploaded files MUST be restricted to a reasonable maximum (e.g. 5 MB).